Nikhil-Singh-2503/JSONavigator/README.md

 - **Format Paths**: Improve readability of JSON paths by replacing separators with more user-friendly formats.
 - **Find Values**: Search for specific keys in nested JSON and retrieve their associated values.
 - **Empty All Values**: Replace all values in a nested JSON structure with empty strings.
+- **Compare JSON Files**: Compare two JSON files and identify differences in their structures and values.
 - **Custom Exceptions**: Handle errors gracefully with custom exception classes.
 ## Installation